Skip to Content

 Song Sparrow

-1. Habitat: Prefers open woods and gardens.
+1. Habitat: Thrives in open woodlands and garden edges

 Red-winged Blackbird